awls99/basic-kotlin-cucumber-selenium/README.md

 ## Other OS'es
-This was made to be run on OSX, that's why it has the OSX drivers in the resources, to run in another OS there are two simple ways: edit `build.gradle` on lines 38 and 39 there are the paths to the drivers OR just overwrite the properties via command line with `-Dwebdriver.chrome.driver=src/path/to/driver`.
+This was made to be run on OSX, that's why it has the OSX drivers in the resources, to run in another OS there are two simple ways:

+* Edit `build.gradle` on lines 38 and 39 there are the paths to the drivers
+* Just overwrite the properties via command line with `-Dwebdriver.chrome.driver=src/path/to/driver`.